The Ultimate Guide to Wedding Planning

 See it in person before registering for it.

 Register at: Target, Bed Bath & Beyond, Crate & Barrel, Pottery Barn, your favorite small business, etc.

 18. Decide together what style you want for your interior design/home decor.

 Modern Farmhouse, Modern Scandinavian, Modern Traditional, Modern Industrial, Mid-Century Modern, Eclectic Chic, Minimalist, Bohemian, Rustic, etc.

-20. Pick invitations and Save the Dates.
+20. Create a hashtag and pick Save the Dates.

 21. Make wedding programs.